nortikin/sverchok/docs/nodes/field/vector_field_apply.rst

 Performance Notes
 -----------------

-This node works faster when the vertices list are NumPy Arrays
+This node works faster when the vertices list are NumPy arrays

 Examples of usage
 -----------------